 The Beginning Blogger Option:

-If you are just getting started blogging or want a program to walk you through the process, I highly recommend Building a Framework.
-This is the program that I wish I had when I began blogging instead of figuring it all myself.
+If you are just getting started blogging or want a program to walk you through the process, I highly recommend checking out Your Blogging University.
+This is the place I wish I had when I began blogging instead of figuring it all myself.